 Many factors influence the volume of dwellings in the pipeline and the progress of dwellings from strategic planning to occupancy.
-The NSW Government is actively monitoring the housing supply pipeline in NSW across 5 stages: strategic planning, zoning, infrastructure servicing, development approval and construction and completion.
-In addition, four targets are used to monitor quarterly progress.
+The NSW Government is monitoring the housing supply pipeline in NSW across 5 stages: strategic planning, zoning, infrastructure servicing, development approval and construction and completion.
+In addition, four targets are used to monitor quarterly progress in 2022-23.

 |NSW housing targets 2022|